 Today I went to Manamaneng Health Center.

 It is one of the Health Centers in the mountains that Partners in Health (PIH) is working with LFDS to provide HIV/AIDS services.
 I'll share more about PIH and LFDS work in a later blog.
 I was blessed to work with a Mosutu doctor (George) who had just been posted to Manamaneng last week.
 The health center has a small staff of LFDS and PIH employees that provide the day-to-day care in the clinic.
 They really care about their patients.
 The clinic serves about 12,000 people from the surrounding villages.
 LFDS not only provides full time staff at the clinic but is responsible for getting the drugs/supplies/coal to the clinic.
 How does it get there you ask?
 MAF under contract from the Ministry of Health airlifts it there through the MAF/LFDS program.
+By the time MAF pilot Justin Hanoker came to get us the winds had picked up and we were taking off with a 15 knot quartering tail wind.
+He did a great job getting us safely back to our base in Maseru at the airstrip that MAF shares with the Lesotho Air Defense Services.

 The 'doctor team' heads to the mountains again tomorrow and then we are off for Easter weekend.
 Sally and I head to Johannesburg, South Africa for our mission's annual meeting.
 Meanwhile, every day Sally and I work on our language study and cultural learning.
 Boy we have a long way to go...